minghsu0107/S3-Go/README.md

 - Download an object in cocurrent chunks from a bucket
 - Create presigned url of an object with 15 minutes expiration
   - Users can retrieve or upload a file directly from the browser using the presigned url
+- List objects with a given prefix
-- List objects in a bucket
+- List objects with a given prefix and pagination
 - Put an object to a bucket
 - Delete an object in a bucket